WRITINGS and RESOURCES by KEITH JAGGER, PhD

 So I invite you, if searching for the future of Christianity, to come along.
 I’d love to hear your thoughts and meet fellow navigators.
 You might find me these days in the woods of the Boreal Forest.
 But what better a place to meet.
 Email me, or drop a note some other way; I’d love to learn from you and encourage you.

 My Contact Information

 About the cover art:

 I found this photo in an old Sierra Club photo book.
 It was taken by Edward T. Parsons in 1908 on Moraine Lake, in California.
 The shot captures a moment during a “High Trip” to King’s River Canyon.
 The text to the right is from a page out of the old Westcott and Hort 1889 Greek New Testament.
 The penciled inscription in the front of the Bible reads H.E.
 Fryxell, which means that it belonged to the brother of a geologist at my Alma Mater, Augustana College.
 The text is Ephesians.
 I superimposed the dove on top of the scriptures, upon the scene from the High Trip.
 It has become a deeply layered and symbolic picture, and some would say that it therefore doesn’t belong on the cover of anything.
-But I’m going to keep it up anyway, because it captures a part of me perfectly.
-Layered, lover of nature, adventurer, student of the inspired Word, leading men and women in Sierra-club like high trips for retreat and study of the Bible.
+But to me it captures something reflective perfectly: we are layered people who worship a creator God, called to be students of an inspired Word, helping men and women journey through a contemporary wilderness.
+I like this idea.
+A lot.